-First year students should familiarise themselves with our useful Student Guidebook 2014, this guidebook provides information on all aspects of student life at NUI Galway.
+First year students should familiarise themselves with our useful Student Guide Book 2015, which will be available on this site soon.
+This guidebook provides information on all aspects of student life at NUI Galway.

 Yes, you will receive an orientation booklet with the schedule of events for your first week.
 Please read carefully all of the literature sent to you by the University